shhivaakoppula/Personalized-Food-Exercise-Recommendation-for-Diabetics-Management/README.md

 * Custom CSS is applied for a clean, accessible look with color-coded recommendation boxes and clear section headers.

-*(Mockups were initially sketched in PowerPoint/hand-drawn and translated into Streamlit layout.)*

 ## Project Planning and Research

 * Conducted research on diabetes management guidelines from reputable sources including Google Health, medical literature, and diabetes organizations.